Berserker66/omnitool/README.md

 Dependencies
 ============

+This is only needed, if you want to run Omnitool from source code.
 The dependencies can be grabbed through pip using the requirements.txt file.
 That is "pip install -r requirements.txt".
 Depending on your Python installation, you may need to run one of these instead: